Existing Functionality to be Preserved Until at Least 2022

 A brief history of promotions in NetSuite:

-- Standard Promotions were the only option at first, allowing promotions to be created and offered in Site Builder or phone orders like a % off coupon code.
+- Standard Promotions were the only option at first, allowing basic promotions to be created and offered in Site Builder or phone orders like a % off coupon code.
 This functionality is pretty basic.

 - In 2014, NetSuite released a SuiteBundle (a free package that users could install in their account) to support more types of promotions – line level promos allowing a single item to ship free, order based criteria, and things like Buy X, get Y free.
 This new functionality was welcomed and supported Site Builder.